-This mainly agricultural area lies south of Vancouver, east of the Strait of Georgia, between the south arm of the Fraser River and Boundary Bay.
-Highways 91 and 99 provide easy access from this 336 square km municipality to Vancouver and its airport and to the United States.
+Delta is a mainly agricultural area lies south of Vancouver, east of the Strait of Georgia, between the south arm of the Fraser River and Boundary Bay.
+Highways 91 and 99 provide easy access from this 336 square km municipality to Vancouver and its airport (in Richmond) and to the United States.

-The district municipality, incorporated in 1879, was named for the flat delta land at the mouth of the Fraser.
+The district municipality of Delta, incorporated in 1879, was named for the flat delta land at the mouth of the Fraser.

 There are a number of charming attractions right along River Road in Ladner: Captain Cove Marina, Ladner Harbour Park (with protected rabbits), a playground with picnic tables and walking trails, St. John’s Fishing Lodge, and the Ladner Crab Trap Factory.